Note: indicated routes are approximate. Use official topographic maps for navigation.

 This is a spectacular and arduous walk in Karijini National Park in far north-west Australia.

 This is a walk for experienced parties only.
 People have got lost trying to follow this route and have had to be rescued.
 If you're thinking of doing it, read the warnings below first.
-Note that the Karijini park brochure (latest version available here) says:
+Note that the Karijini park brochure (available here) says:

 If hiking overnight, please contact the visitor centre or park rangers.
 Some activities such as camping in non-designated areas, abseiling and canyoning may require permission from the department before being undertaken